Get A Free Legal Consultation

 Judge Luther W. Simmons, Jr. (Ret.) is a shareholder at Simmons Hanly Conroy after retiring as an associate circuit judge of the Third Judicial Circuit Court of Illinois in Madison County.
 He brings more than 40 years of legal experience to the firm, working in the Complex Litigation Department on matters involving catastrophic injury, wrongful death, environmental cases and class actions.
 He also works with the Asbestos Department, helping to manage the motion practice for the Madison County trial docket.

 Luther uses his extensive knowledge of the law and experience as a judge to give his clients a voice against companies who have wronged them through no fault of their own.
-He treats every case with genuine care and meticulous attention detail, giving every client the respect and empathy they deserve.
+He treats every case with genuine care and meticulous attention to detail, giving every client the respect and empathy they deserve.
 As a judge, Luther presided over both jury trials and high-volume court dockets, overseeing a wide assortment of cases and clients.
 Serving as a judge, however, was not the culmination of his career, he said, explaining he has found equally meaningful work after the bench.

 Luther doesn’t just talk about empathy, understanding and fighting for others – he backs it up with action.
 Over the decades, he’s handled more than 2,000 cases on a pro bono basis.
 He’s also supported the Boys and Girls Club and served as a mentor for minority youth for more than 50 years in his local community of Alton, Illinois.
-Luther’s efforts have been recognized with several awards.
-He received the Alton NAACP’s Community Service Award, the 100 Black Men of Alton’s Presidential Award and the New Shining Light (NSL) Venice Township Martin Luther King Humanitarian Award to name a few.
-He was also invited to serve on the Executive Committee of The National Trial Lawyers Association and The National Black Trial Lawyers Association.
+Luther’s efforts have been recognized with numerous awards.
+He received the Alton NAACP’s Community Service Award, the 100 Black Men of Alton’s Presidential Award, and the New Shining Light (NSL) Venice Township Martin Luther King Humanitarian Award, to name a few.
+He was also invited to serve in leadership positions for both The National Trial Lawyers Association and The National Black Trial Lawyers Association.